DigitallyNick/digitallynick/README.md

 - 👀 I’m interested in books, engineering and tech
 - 🌱 I’m currently self-learning HTML, CSS & JavaScript
 - 🔓 I’m looking for a mentor
-- 📫 How to reach me: nickhayes.uk@outlook.com
+- 📫 How to reach me: nickhayes.uk@proton.me
 - 🔥 Fun fact: I used to be a silvermith

 <!---